Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a Ford Taurus not only requires being a good driver, but also having a good credit score, eliminating unnecessary coverage, and maximizing policy discounts.
-Set aside time to shop around every couple of years by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Getting lower rates on auto insurance takes being a good driver, having a good credit score, avoid buying unnecessary coverage, and not having any coverage lapses.
+Invest the time to compare rates at every other renewal by obtaining price quotes from direct companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.

-- Drivers age 16 to 20 are expensive to insure, with premiums as much as $430 a month if comprehensive and collision insurance is included
+- Drivers age 16 to 20 have the highest car insurance prices, costing up to $430 a month if comprehensive and collision insurance is included

 - Increasing physical damage deductibles could save up to $500 each year